ISO 9000 - Pt.15 Handling/Storage/Packaging/Preservation/Delivery

 ISO 9000-2 Guidance "The supplier's system for handling, storage, packaging, preservation and delivery of materials should provide proper planning, control and documentation.
 This includes in-process materials and finished product."

 The scope of 4.15 requires procedures for each section.
-Begin by the processes your company uses from receiving through delivery of product identifying (use a flow diagram as shown in Chart I).
+Begin by the processes your company uses from receiving through delivery of product identifying.
 Write a single procedure to document 4.15 requirements and how they are met.
 Identify where work instructions are necessary to support 4.15 procedures.
 Develop and implement each work instruction.

 "The supplier shall provide methods of handling product that prevent damage or deterioration."